What causes cystitis?

 Cystitis can also be more common in women who have been through the menopause, as they produce fewer vaginal secretions, allowing bacteria to multiply.

-Damage or irritation of the urethra
+Damage to the urethra

-- sex
+- Sex

-- chemical irritants (most commonly fragranced soaps or powders)
+- Chemical irritants (most commonly fragranced soaps or powders)

-- kidney infections or prostatitis
+- Kidney infections

-- diabetes
+- Diabetes

-- damage caused by a catheter
+- Damage caused by a catheter

-Menopausal women are also at increased risk because they produce less oestrogen, meaning the lining of their bladder and urethra becomes thinner and more prone to damage.
+- Menopause - Menopausal women are also at increased risk because they produce less oestrogen, meaning the lining of their bladder and urethra becomes thinner and more prone to damage.

 The best thing to do is familiarise yourself with the cystitis causes listed above and assess whether you might be at risk.
 Once you have done this, you could try out some preventative methods such as: